TheNMD/game-project/README.md

 ## To load the scene and compile the game
 1. Load Assets/main in Unity Editor.
 2. Change the resolution in the Game tab to Full HD.
+3. Click the Play button.
+## To build the game
-3. Click File -> Build Settings.
+1. Click File -> Build Settings.
-4. Click Add Open Scenes.
+2. Click Add Open Scenes.
-5. Click build and select a folder to store the built version (The game is already built in final/base folder)
+3. Click build and select a folder to store the built version (The game is already built in final/base folder)

 # For AR
 ## To play the game